jrwrigh/Exia00/README.md

 		*equivalent to Optimum Lap, but without the bugs

 Additions for later on:

 	Bicycle model of car

-	Racing Line Simulator (v1.0 features constant radius corners and straights) Simple GUI
+	Racing Line Simulator (v1.0 features constant radius corners and straights)

+	Simple GUI

 	Automatic Plots

+	File system to store lap and car info

+	Automatic discritization of car variables (similar to OptimumLap)